Symbols

 - mod_auth_digest, Restricting client user access

-- mod_ssl, Various Apache and SSL related projects, Apache with mod_ssl
+mod_ssl, Apache with mod_ssl

 - multiple daemons, IP-based virtual hosting